tgirke/GEN242/content/en/assignments/Projects/project_overview.md

 ## Introduction

-During the tutorial sessions of this class all students will perform the basic data analysis of at least two NGS Workflows including RNA-Seq and ChIP-Seq.
+During the tutorial sessions of this class all students will perform the basic data analysis of at least two NGS Workflows including RNA-Seq and VAR-Seq.
 In addition, every student will work on a Challenge Project addressing a specific data analysis task within one of the general NGS Workflows.
 Students will also present a scientific paper closely related to